shkhln/libc6-shim/README.md

 For better stability make sure that your Linux objects:
 - do not do direct syscalls (vs using libc syscall wrapper);
 - do not poke opaque data structures;
-- do not pass libc constants or structs to FreeBSD libraries they are linked with.
+- do not pass libc constants or structs to FreeBSD objects they are linked with.

 Only i386/amd64 binaries are supported.